ON SALE: Save 5%

 Before you go

-You need to be in good physical shape to participate in this trip.
-The National Three Peaks Challenge includes climbing the three highest mountains in Scotland, England and Wales within 24 hours, so it is tough going!
-However, you don’t require any mountaineering experience.
-The guide will set a pace that is necessary to complete the challenge within 24 hours.
+The guide will aim to set a pace that is necessary to complete the challenge within 24 hours.
 It should be noted that there will be minimal time for breaks and this is not a leisurely walking pace.
-Cut-off times may be implemented for legal reasons to do with driver's hours or to benefit the majority of the group
+Cut-off times may be implemented for legal reasons to do with driver's hours or to benefit the majority of the group.
+This decision is at the discretion of the guide during the event.

 See inclusions and exclusions above.